What is ADMET Predictor™?

 - Input and output of ADMET Predictor are fully compatible with SDF, RDF and MOL file formats used by ISIS/Base and ISIS/Draw.

-- ADMET Predictor can be run in batch mode from command line, which makes it suitable for incorporation into automated data flow control software, such as Pipeline Pilot.
-(A suitable Pipeline Pilot component is distributed with the program.)
+- ADMET Predictor can be run in batch mode from command line, which makes it suitable for incorporation into automated data flow control software, such as Pipeline Pilot or KNIME.
+(Suitable Pipeline Pilot component and KNIME node are distributed with the program.)

-ISIS/Base, ISIS/Draw, and Pipeline Pilot are trademarks of Accelrys, Inc.
+ISIS/Base, ISIS/Draw, and Pipeline Pilot are trademarks of BIOVIA